Introduction to SQL UNION

 Conclusion

 UNION operator in SQL is used to combine results from two or more tables.
-When combining results from two tables, UNION operator keeps only unique values in the final result set.
+When combining results from two tables, the UNION operator keeps only unique values in the final result set.

 Recommended Articles